jhawe/jhawe.github.io/_posts/2019-08-08-gigabyte-aorus-bios-update.md

 > NOTE 1: really nice from AMD: just write them, make it clear that you need an 'old' CPU for flashing the BIOS and they'll send you one
 > (of course: you have to send it back once your're done)

-> NOTE 2: Be aware that not every mobo supports the new Ryzens from the start and that a firmware update might be required!
+> NOTE 2: Be aware that not every mainboard supports the new Ryzens from the start and that a firmware update might be required!

 ## Problem description
 After downloading the (what I thought..) *correct*  BIOS version, every time I entered the BIOS and tried to flash the BIOS (pressing F8 to access the Q-Flash utility)